unrealwork/atsd-use-cases/USMortality/README.md

    ![Figure 17](Images/Figure17.png)

-10. Now, navigate to back to the 'Entities' tab in ATSD.
+10. Now, navigate to the 'Entities' tab in ATSD.
+We can see that the job has created a new entity in ATSD, with the name `mr8w-325u`.

    ![Figure 19](Images/Figure19.png)

-11. Next, navigate to the `Configuration -> Replacement Table`.
+11. Next, click on the `Configuration -> Replacement Table`.

    ![Figure 20](Images/Figure20.png)